Carmel - Greatest Place for Photos on California Highway 1

 Pebble Beach itself is famous for golf courses and golf tournaments.
 Our own Jack Nicklaus from Ohio loves the Pebble Beach course, although Pebble Beach operates four additional courses nearby in California.
 Each course is part of a resort locale, with accommodations, dining, and shopping.

 Carmel has been chosen as a top Girlfriend's Getaway by southern Californians.
-See the website at www.carmelcalifornia.com.
-If you go to Downtown Carmel for any activity, you can enjoy the free trolley car around town and to Carmel Beach as well as the San Carlos Mission.
+See the website at Carmel California.
+If you go to the downtown district, for any activity, you can enjoy the free trolley car around town and to Carmel Beach as well as the San Carlos Mission.

-Fort Ord operated as a permanent installation of Headquarters, Department of the Army, Forces Command.
-The primary mission of Fort Ord was to train troops.
-It provided command, administration, and logistical support and other functions necessary to o
+Fort Ord operated as a permanent installation of HQ Department of the Army, Forces Command.
+Its overarching mission was to train army troops.
+It provided command, administration, and logistical support and other functions.

 - Monterey & Salinas Valley Railroad Museum

 - National Steinbeck Center in Salinas: The installation's mission is to tell the story of John Steinbeck's literary legacy and to present stories of the human condition.